Service Photo |

 |

-TO THE BEST OF YOUR KNOWLEDGE, WHAT INFLUENCED HIS/HER DECISION TO JOIN THE AIR FORCE?
+PLEASE DESCRIBE WHO OR WHAT INFLUENCED YOUR DECISION TO JOIN THE AIR FORCE.

 I did not want to get drafted into the Army, First I went to the Navy Recruiter, but he was not in so I saw the USAF Recruiter.